Black rat: Damage caused

 After Rattus rattus was introduced into the northern islands of New Zealand, they fed on the seedlings, adversely affecting the ecology of the islands.
-Even after eradication of R. rattus, the negative effects may take decades to reverse.
+R. rattus is known to destroy the nests of native birds, causing up to 96% of total nest predations.
 When consuming these seabirds and seabird eggs, these rats reduce the pH of the soil.
 This harms plant species by reducing nutrient availability in soil, thus decreasing the probability of seed germination.
 For example, research conducted by Hoffman et al. indicates a large impact on 16 indigenous plant species directly preyed on by R. rattus.
 These plants displayed a negative correlation in germination and growth in the presence of black rats.

 Rats prefer to forage in forest habitats.
 In the Ogasawara islands, they prey on the indigenous snails and seedlings.
 Snails that inhabit the leaf litter of these islands showed a significant decline in population on the introduction of Rattus rattus.
 The black rat shows a preference for snails with larger shells (greater than 10 mm), and this led to a great decline in the population of snails with larger shells.
 A lack of prey refuges makes it more difficult for the snail to avoid the rat.